-This post may contain affiliate links from some of my advertising partners.
-You don’t have to use these links, but I appreciate your support of my blog when you do.
+This post contains affiliate links from some of my advertising partners.
+I may receive a small commission on purchases, at no additional cost to you.
+While you don’t have to use these links, I appreciate your support of my blog when you do.
 You can read my advertising disclosure here.

 The Le Méridien Cairo Airport Hotel is a wheelchair accessible hotel connected by skybridge to Terminal 3 of Cairo International Airport in Egypt.
 It is the perfect choice for wheelchair accessible accommodation during a layover, after a late arrival or on the night before an early morning departure.

 I recently had an occasion to stay at Le Méridien, during a short stopover.
 I arrived to Cairo in the evening, on an EgyptAir flight from Abu Dhabi.
 The following afternoon, I had a flight with Qatar Airways to Doha.
 The Le Méridien was the most convenient place to crash, and I was able to book a free night for just 4,000 Starwood Preferred Guest points.

 Reservation & Check-in